pedromig/BD-Project/README.md

 python3 -m pip install -r REQUIREMENTS.txt
 ```

-### Project Setup
+### Database setup

-After the native installation of all the tools you are almost ready to begin using the REST API.
+After the native installation of all the tools you are almost ready to begin using the application's REST API.
 Before that you will need to create and setup your native postgreSQL installation and the web server where the REST service will run.
 To setup de database you need to access your postgreSQL DMBS with a client like `psql` or `pgadmin4` in order to create a new user and database to host all the application's data.
 The following instructions show you how you can do this using the `psql` client (that was installed along with postgreSQL).

 ```bash